 By Cecilia Rice

-We wish everyone a “Happy New Year” as we enter 2018.
-Hopefully it will be an improvement over last year which was very difficult for many people in our nation.
-Think positively!
-We have a very dry and cold December.
+We wish everyone a “Happy New Year” as we enter 2019.
+We have had a moderately wet and mild December so far.
+But as we get into winter, be prepared to protect frost sensitive plants if a freeze is coming.
 Check on plants to be sure that they are not excessively dry.
 That is especially important for containerized plants since dry roots will freeze more easily than wet ones will.
 Cover frost sensitive plants with frost cloth or sheets.
 Avoid using plastic.
 It does not insulate.
 Fabric does.

 Bare root season is the big thing many people look forward to in January.
-We have many of the smaller bare root items that arrived November.
-That includes berries, rhubarb, asparagus, and artichokes.
-We are still well stocked on those, but roses and fruit trees come a bit later.
-They are now here ready to take home to be planted.
+Bare root fruit trees and roses are now available.
 We usually have some folks who are new to gardening and the term ”bare root” may not be familiar to them.
 It is simply what it says.
 The trees have been taken out of the ground and the roots are exposed, thus, “bare root” .
 They are less expensive since the pot, soil, and time and effort to plant them into a container has been avoided.
 It also requires that it must be planted right away, or otherwise stored in a way to protect the roots from drying out or freezing.
 We have availability lists at the nursery to help one to make decisions.
 Bare root season for fruit trees is usually considered very late December or early January to the end of February.
 By then the trees are beginning get too many new fragile roots and new leaves to handle them “bare root” without possible damage.
 There are advantages to planting your own fruit trees.
 You make the decisions of what fertilizers etc. are used and avoiding many of the unknows of commercial grower’s methods.
 Allowing the fruit ripen on the tree allows much better flavor to develop as the fruit ripens than that picked early and ripened in cold storage.
-Often kids and adults are encouraged eat more fruit just because they like picking it themselves and it is close by.
+Often kids and adults are encouraged to eat more fruit just because they like picking it themselves and it is close by.

 There are many questions about the fruit trees, one being, do they all need pollinizers?
 Some are self fruitful and don’t need a different pollinizer and others do.
 Many of the peaches and nectarines are self fruitful, but not all of them.
-Most of the cherries need a pollinizer, but again, not all of them, and so it is with plums, pears Most fruit trees have a tag giving some of that information, but be sure to check when you are picking out varieties to make sure you have the proper variety needed to pollinate if necessary.
+Most of the cherries need a pollinizer, but again, not all of them, and so it is with plums, and pears.
+Most fruit trees have a tag giving some of that information, but be sure to check when you are picking out varieties to make sure you have the proper variety needed to pollinate if necessary.

 One thing that won’t be found during bare root season are citrus and avocado trees.
 They are evergreen trees.
 They are semi tropical trees and need protection when the weather is very cold.
 They will be available in the spring.